Aegina: Administration

-Aegina obtained money for its defences by reluctantly sacrificing its cherished relic, the head of St. George, which had been carried there from Livadia by the Catalans.
+Aegina obtained money for its defenses by reluctantly sacrificing its cherished relic, the head of St. George, which had been carried there from Livadia by the Catalans.
 In 1462, the Venetian Senate ordered the relic to be removed to St. Giorgio Maggiore in Venice and on 12 November, it was transported from Aegina by Vettore Cappello, the famous Venetian commander.
 In return, the Senate gave the Aeginetes 100 ducats apiece towards fortifying the island.

 In 1519, the government was reformed.
 The system of having two rectors was found to result in frequent quarrels and the republic thenceforth sent out a single official styled Bailie and Captain, assisted by two councillors, who performed the duties of camerlengo by turns.
 The Bailie's authority extended over the rector of Aegina, whereas Kastri (opposite the island Hydra) was granted to two families, the Palaiologoi and the Alberti.

 Society at Nauplia was divided into three classes: nobles, citizens and plebeians, and it was customary for nobles alone to possess the much-coveted local offices, such as the judge of the inferior court and inspector of weights and measures.
 The populace now demanded its share and the home government ordered that at least one of the three inspectors should be a non-noble.

 Aegina had always been exposed to the raids of corsairs and had oppressive governors during these last 30 years of Venetian rule.
 Venetian nobles were not willing to go to this island.
 In 1533, three rectors of Aegina were punished for their acts of injustice and there is a graphic account of the reception given by the Aeginetans to the captain of Nauplia, who came to command an enquiry into the administration of these delinquents (vid. inscription over the entrance of St. George the Catholic in Paliachora).
 The rectors had spurned their ancient right to elect an islander to keep one key of the money-chest.
 They had also threatened to leave the island en masse with the commissioner, unless the captain avenged their wrongs.
 To spare the economy of the community, it was ordered that appeals from the governor's decision should be made on Crete, instead of in Venice.
 The republic was to pay a bakshish to the Turkish governor of the Morea and to the voivode who was stationed at the frontier of Thermisi (opposite Hydra).
 The fortifications too, were allowed to become decrepit and were inadequately guarded.